unitaryfund/mitiq/docs/source/guide/pt-4-low-level.md

 - The error mitigated expectation value is returned to the user.

-With respect to the workflows of other error-mitigation techniques (e.g. [ZNE](zne-4-low-level.md) or [PEC](pec-4-low-level.md)), PT involves the generation of a _single_ randomly-modified circuit, and then averages over its executions.
+With respect to the workflows of other error-mitigation techniques (e.g. [ZNE](zne-4-low-level.md) or [PEC](pec-4-low-level.md)), PT involves the generation of a _single_ circuit with random modifications, and subsequently averages over many executions.
 For this reason, there is no need for a complex final inference step, which is necessary for other techniques, and so this average is instead trivial for PT.